 5. Physical Injury

 Since aging causes the bones to shrink and the muscles to lose flexibility and strength, seniors are more vulnerable to losing their balance, falling, bruising, or even fracturing a bone.
 Osteoporosis and osteoarthritis are the two diseases that contribute to this frailty.
-Falls can be prevented by practical modifications, increased physical activity, and education.
+Practical modifications, increased physical activity, and education can prevent falls.

 6. Sensory Impairments

 It’s prevalent for older Americans over 70 to develop sensory impairments such as hearing and vision.
 CDC estimates that one out of four seniors has a hearing impairment, and one out of six has a visual impairment.
 Fortunately, both issues are treatable via aids like hearing aids and glasses.

 7. Substance Abuse

-Alcohol and tobacco abuse, as well as drug-related problems, are more prevalent among senior citizens than often realized.
+Alcohol and tobacco abuse and drug-related problems are more prevalent among senior citizens than often realized.
 However, this is a major concern for the elderly because it can impact their overall health, interfere with prescription medications, and increase health risks such as falls.